kylesnowschwartz/boggle_rails/user_stories.md

         - so that I can keep track of my words without the use of pen and paper
     - I want to submit a word
         - so that it can be checked for validity
+    - I want to see which of my words are correct and incorrect
+        - so that I can tally a score

 As a user: